soylentOrange/ePaper-Thingy/README.md

 ## How does it work?

 After connecting a display to your board, compile the project, flash it to your board.
 Connect to the new Access-Point (ePaperPortal) and connect the board to your trusted WiFi.
-Afterward you can just open http://epaperthingy.local to see the (minimalistic, at most...)
+Afterward you can just open `http://epaperthingy.local` to see the (minimalistic, at most...)
 Website.
 Test pictures are shown on the display when clicking the image area.
+The [GxEPD2](https://github.com/ZinggJM/GxEPD2)-library is quite easy to use, yet it is blocking.
+As the display takes ages (~ 15 seconds) to show something new, I sprinkled in some preemptive tasks ([FreeRTOS](https://www.freertos.org/)) that are hidden in cooperative tasks ([TaskScheduler](https://github.com/arkhipenko/TaskScheduler)) and thus use the same simple interface for signaling the status.

 ### How to flash the firmware?